COMMUNITY ARTS & EDUCATION COMMITTEE

 25 Van Ness Avenue, Suite 60

-Commissioner Brown made the motion.
+Commissioner Walker made the following motion:

 The motion passed unanimously.

 Ms. Nemzoff distributed the CAE budget and thanked Ms. Takayama for making it a clearer and more useful document from previous years.
 She emphasized that every program could use more funding.
 Rommel Taylor from the Civic Design program has joined CAE two days a week.
 Mr. Taylor is a trained architect and will oversee some of the facilities work at Mission Cultural Center for Latino Arts and at Bayview Opera House, Ruth Williams Memorial Theatre.

 Grants for the Arts (GFTA) awarded CAE $250,000 for re-granting to PIC and Festival grantees.
 Without the increase in funding from GFTA, the grantees were awarded at the amount approved by the Commission.

 The Controller's Office informed us last week that the money allocated to us from the Hotel Tax Fund was cut by 10%.
 This means that the grant amounts awarded to the cultural centers and the CAE budget needs to be adjusted.
 To balance last year's budget deficit, the Controller's Office also swept up the money the cultural centers put on reserve last year and collected money in facilities maintenance funds.

 In response, staff is assessing how much money is at DPW and where other allocations are.
 Then, Ms. Daniels needs to assess if we have enough money to complete the projects that are a priority.
 Ms. Gonchar emphasized that money sitting in funds needs to be allocated in to work orders before October 1 when the Controller's Office may look for more money to remove.
 Staff will meet with the cultural center directors and assess how to make the facilities work happen this year, with or without DPW.